hiroki-repo/GDI8001/README.md

 CPU:Pentium 3 or more or ARMv7 or more

-GPU:The GPU only required ability of run the GDI only 3D Games at 60FPS so The GPU doesn't required!
+GPU:The GPU only required ability of run the GDI only 3D Games at 60FPS so The high spec GPU doesn't required!

 RAM: The emulator uses 2.1MB of the host memory